Caine’s Cross-Dressing Cinematic Controversy…

 Marino questions Elliott about his clients but he keeps the information about Bobbi confidential.
 After Elliott receives another call from Bobbi, he is concerned and speaks with a colleague fearing for Bobbi and other’s safety.
 Blake believes she is being followed by the murderer.
 After this, the story leads us through twists and leads to an ending, all of which I won’t reveal.

 On reviewing this film further, I felt that the story was extremely effective in showing the character’s storyline without dialogue, using scene cut shots concurring with their thoughts and actions.
 I feel Miller’s story could have been condensed more with more attention put into other characters.

 Elliot and Peter’s characters were almost supporting characters to the actresses’ parts.
 The transsexual storyline was dismissed as a mental illness when discussed by characters.
 Although the storyline started well with suspense, it became more silly as the film progressed, especially in the final scenes which ended on a pointless trope in that it helped to carry the ending of another De Palma film.

 Weeper Rating: 0 /10

 Hulk Rating: /10

 The Brian De Palma Blogathon 2016, No 16

 This was added to the Brian De Palma blogathon run by Seetimaar – Diary of a Movie Lover.
-Michael Caine’s films have also been mentioned in the following reviews – The Eagle has Landed, The Prestige, Blame it on Rio (1984) The Hand (1981) and The Swarm (1978) and Interstellar.
+Michael Caine’s films have also been mentioned in the following reviews Surrender, The Eagle has Landed, The Prestige, Blame it on Rio (1984) The Hand (1981) and The Swarm (1978) and Interstellar.
 Caine is also mentioned in my review of the disaster film, 2012.